 Sharif Waked, Chic Point (2003).
 Installation view.
 Photo: James Hilton.

 The most poignant piece in this final act is Sharif Waked’s, Chic Point.
 The oldest piece in the show, it is the embodiment of every late 90s/early 2000s men’s fashion show you have ever seen – down to the techno/“world” music soundtrack.
 But there’s a twist – these men are modeling fashions designed to strategically reveal their bodies in the same way Palestinian men are made to bare their bodies at Israeli checkpoints in the West Bank and Gaza.

 An “I Love NY” shirt with the heart cut out to reveal the model’s chest or the white button up with a zipper across the middle take on a deeper meaning in this context.
 The juxtaposition between the absurd hilarity of the fashion show and awful reality of the situation is put into stark contrast as the high fashion becomes archival photographs of Palestinian men showing their bodies at these militarized border checkpoints.

 Three Acts, Three Scenes embodies a self-reflective care.
-Building on top of each other, each act and each piece communicate a narrative that allows the viewer to consider what care really means, its intimate connection to trauma and hurt and what it actually means to heal.
+Building on top of each other, each act and each piece communicate a narrative that allows the viewer to consider what care really means, its intimate connection to trauma and hurt and what it means to heal.